Clock Spring Failure

 data container wasn't coded correctly, something that will cause a failure of the instrument cluster to provide an audible warning when the driver opens the door with the key still in the ignition.

-That’s a federal safety no-no. To fix the issue, VW has scheduled a recall for January 18, 2019.
+That’s a federal safety no-no. To fix the issue, VW has scheduled a recall for January 18, 2019.keep reading article "These VW Vehicles Won’t Alert You When You’ve Left the Key in the Ignition"

 Some VW Passat TDIs are being recalled, but it has nothing to do with emissions.
 At least not yet.